thejourneyofman/FireFly/README.md

 LICENSE
 =======

-Dynamic Graph is licensed to you under MIT.X11:
+The code which makes up this project is licensed under the MIT/X11 license.

 Copyright (c) 2020 Chao (Chase) Xu